Tibowl/KCCacheProxy/ReadMe.md

 Preloading
 ======
 You can preload most assets by using the preloader.
-This might take a while.
+This might take a while to run.

+It's recommended that you start out from a cache dump.
+You can download one from [MEGA](https://mega.nz/#!Ufh1hCIS!ioZECeNeQrmuDdzBHC0DjCyaqfSTaTg4mtYb5GxgLI4) (Made on 2020-01-07)

 You can enable/disable certain sections by editing `config.json`.
 By default, only the recommended ones are enabled.
 If you have sound enabled, it's recommended to enable BGM, SE and titlecalls.
 Enabling the extras will take a long time to finish (especially the ships one since it also does abyssals and old seasonals in `Assets` menu).